How Long Does It Take To Train For a 5k? + 7 Tips For Successful Training

 #6 Warm-Up and Cool Down

-For a warm-up, walk for 5 minutes and perform 5 minutes of dynamic stretches before starting.
-At the end of your run, cool down with static stretching to the muscles used.
-Here are some stretching guides to give you ideas on which stretches to do:
+For a warm-up, walk 5 minutes and perform 5 minutes of dynamic stretches before starting.
+Cool down with static stretching to the muscles used at the end of your run.

 #7 Don’t Worry About Pace

-Run at a comfortable, conversation pace.
-We are not aiming for a specific finish time, at least not for your first 5k.
-You’ll have plenty of time to worry about that later after you get good and addicted to this new distance.
+Run at a comfortable, conversational pace.
+We are not aiming for a specific finish time and race pace, at least not for your first 5K.

 I hope this has helped answer your question, how long does it take to train for a 5k, and given you the inspiration to get going.
-The time will fly by, and you’ll be crossing that finish line before you know it.
+The training will fly by, and you’ll cross that finish line before you know it.

 For our very own 5k training plans, check out our 5k training resource library.